R3E-Network/NeoRust/README.md

 # neo-rs

-neo-rs is an integral component of my initiative to introduce Rust to the Neo ecosystem. neo-rs is currently in an active development phase.
+neo-rs is an integral component of our initiative to introduce Rust to the Neo ecosystem. neo-rs is currently in an active development phase.

-I will leverage neo-rs for the creation of various projects, including a `TEE-secured Neo wallet`, a `Secure Neo node`, `Neo middleware`, `Neo-ZK rollup` solutions, and more.
+We will leverage neo-rs for the creation of various projects, including a `TEE-secured Neo wallet`, a `Secure Neo node`, `Neo middleware`, `Neo-ZK rollup` solutions, and more.

 Supported by [R3E Network](https://github.com/R3E-Network)